J-VdS/discord_bots/README.md

       These feature will only work if the second line of your token.txt file contains your discord id.
       You could get this using the !my_id command.
     * The bot will automaticly ping mindustry servers every 5 min.
 This will only work if your third line of the token.txt contains the name of a server.
-In this server the bot will send server messages.
+In this server the bot will send server messages. (online or offline)
   * connect4 - bot:
     * This bot makes it possible to play connect4 in python.
     * commands: join, move <num>